icgc-dcc/dcc-docs/docs/index.md

-# Welcome to ICGC Docs
+# Welcome to ICGC DCC Docs

-This is the official project documentation site of the ICGC.
+This is the official project documentation site of the ICGC DCC.

 ## Contents

-The ICGC documentation is divided into the following top-level sections:
+The DCC documentation is divided into the following top-level sections:

 * [Portal](portal/about.md)
 * [Cloud](cloud/about.md)